koalba/PythonCourse/README.md

 Write a virtual coin toss program.
 It will randomly tell the user 'Heads' or 'Tails'.

 ### · Banker Roullete - Who will pay the bill? ·
+Write a program which will select a random name from a list.
+The person selected will have to play for everybody's food bill.

 ### · Treasure Map ·